Vyral/base-template/_posts/2023-11-01-35-tips-to-furnish-your-new-home-for-less.md

 * **Point out scratches or dings to the sales associate.** They may be willing to offer a discount to compensate for the imperfection.
 * **Ask about floor models.** Many stores offer these pieces at a lower price, even if they’re in like-new condition.&nbsp;

 After you’ve negotiated a killer deal, don’t forget to ask for free or discounted delivery!
-Sometimes furniture and appliance stores will offer complimentary delivery or installation if you spend a certain amount or purchase multiple items.
+Sometimes furniture and appliance stores will offer complimentary delivery or installation if you spend a certain amount or purchase multiple items.<br>

 **MAKE THE MOST OF REWARD PROGRAMS AND COUPONS**